navikt/pam-import-api/docs/index.md

 #### Contact information
-Contact information can be specified in the contactList array property.
 It is possible to have many contacts, we recommended at least one contact for each jobAd.

 |Name | Type | Required | Description | Example |